gstackio/gstack-bosh-environment/README.md

 ---------------

 The idea is for you to clone the GBE repository, and use it as the base for your project.

-For this, there are several requisites that you need to check first.
+There are some requisites to this, so please review them first.

-Then you'll need to get familiar with the overall directory structure of GBE and the implemented conventions.
+Then go read the [reference documentation](./docs/reference.md) to get familiar with the directory structure and conventions of GBE.

 ### Prerequisites